 A Program Designed for Working Adults

 Foundry College students progress through the curriculum at their own pace, taking between one and three courses per trimester.
 We offer each course several times per day to help students organize their education around their lives (not vice versa), and all learning takes place in the live online classroom — there’s no required pre-work or homework.

 What We Teach

 Practical Training Integrated into a Broad Education

 The Foundry College program is designed to help working adults continually adapt as the labor market changes.
-We focus on teaching practical skills that are unlikely to be supplanted by automation in the foreseeable future, while simultaneously building versatile, machine-resistant core competencies to expand our students’ long-term options.
+We focus on teaching practical skills that are unlikely to be supplanted by automation in the foreseeable future, while simultaneously building versatile, machine-resistant core capabilities to expand our students’ long-term options.